 I am a doctoral student working within the project Medicine at the Borders of Life: Foetal Research and the Emergence of Ethical Controversy in Sweden.
 I joined the Department of the History of Science and Ideas in my current position February 2016.

 My focus is Swedish population policy following World War II.

 Nyckelord: foreign aid reproductive rights birth control population control reprodutive research feminism abortion abortion pill

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

-Generally I am interested in themes and topics such as: reproductive technologies, colonial experiences, feminism, reproductive rights, birth control, infertility, individual agency, and the creation of values.
+Generally I am interested in themes and topics such as: reproductive technologies, colonial experiences, feminism, reproductive rights, birth control, infertility, environmental history, media history, and the creation of values.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.